-As they get older and their grasping skills develop (around 5 months), pick something that’s small enough to grip but can be used to spray water, like the Munchkin 4-Pack of Bath Squirters.
+As they get older and their grasping skills develop (around 5 months), pick something that’s small enough to grip but can be used to spray water, like a bath squirter.
 They're a great way to help them getting used to having water on their heads and faces (hopefully) making hair washes easier and stopping those tantrums later on…

 Mini splashers: 7 - 12 months

 Your small soaker is, we hope, now looking forward to bathtime.
 And doing so much more, including splashing around like a little loon.
 Bathtime is usually part of their bedtime routine, so use those toys to help tire them out.
 Janod's 5 Activity Baskets have holes underneath for the bath water and bubbles to flow out.
 It's the simplest kind of bath time play, but incredibly absorbing.
 When they're a little older, each bucket features an animal and number, which your toddler will love learning.
 You might struggle to get them out - sorry!